 Diarrhea After Eating Fatty Foods: 5 Causes & Tips (By Dr. Farahat).

 Many conditions can lead to diarrhea after eating fatty foods.
 The most common causes are simple conditions such as exaggerated gastrocolic reflex and irritable bowel syndrome.
 Other causes may include gallbladder and pancreatic problems or bile acid diarrhea.

 To learn more about each of the conditions causing you diarrhea after eating fatty foods, keep reading the detailed article on how to suspect and deal with each condition.

 Table summary of the causes of diarrhea after eating fatty food

-- The majority of cases are either due to exaggerated gastro-colic reflex and irritable bowel syndrome.
+- The majority of cases are either due to exaggerated gastro-colic reflex Or irritable bowel syndrome.

 - Note that those are the causes of CHRONIC OR RECURRENT diarrhea after eating fatty foods.

 - Always consult your doctor if you experience one of the red signs enlisted below.